chockenberry/BeanCounter/README.md

 * No aggregate reporting of multiple SKUs — How much did we earn with Product C and all its in-app purchases?
 * No way to compute partner splits — How much we owe a partner who gets 50% of Product D earnings?
 * Hard to visualize the earnings across multiple regions —  How do launch sales for Product E in Japan compare to the US?
-* No way to get the number of sales for a single product in a single region — How much do we owe fucking Lodsys for Twitterrific in-app upgrades in the US?
+* No way to get the number of sales for a single product in a single region — How much do you owe fucking Lodsys for in-app upgrades in the US?

 BeanCounter reads all the monthly financial reports through an import process.
 You then manually reconcile the deposit amounts from iTunes Connect to compute the exact exchange rate.
 That rate is then applied to one or more months of sales and result in earnings which are accurate to a fractional cent (we use decimal numbers throughout the application to ensure accuracy.)